bbhunter/maskcat/docs/SWAP_AND_MUTATE.md

 tokens within them.
 If the token length matches the input length then it is kept otherwise discarded and not used for swapping.

+This is often used to rapidly create new candidates based on material.

 ```
 Example: stdin | maskcat mutate [CHUNK-SIZE] [OPTIONS]
 ```